ujjwal-rai/Speed-measuring-device-using-arduino/README.md

 The value of the sensor varies at different places and at different conditions due to the availability of the infrared radiations presnts in the environment.

+NOTE:-

+To measure speed in air we can just use digital value of the sensors.

 Precaution:

 1. Don't perform this experiment in sunlight or in open area in day light because the sensor will detect the infrared present in the sunlight.